Atomic Robo: Villains

-Dr. Dinosaur is an "intelligent", talking dinosaur who resembles a Deinonychus.
-He claims to be "a time-travelling genius" who traveled forward to 1999 using "crystalline technology" tapping into energies created by the Large Hadron Collider, which he says caused his own genius and the extinction of the dinosaurs.
-Atomic Robo thinks it more likely he is some kind of genetic experiment.
+Dr Dinosaur is an "intelligent", talking dinosaur who resembles a Deinonychus.
+He claims to be "a time-travelling genius" who travelled forward to 1999 using "crystalline technology" tapping into energies created by the Large Hadron Collider, which he says caused his own genius and the extinction of the dinosaurs.
+Atomic Robo thinks it more likely he is the insane result of some kind of genetic experiment.
+He is known for creating ramshackle yet mostly functional contraptions and successful schemes that should be scientifically impossible, claiming "crystals" enables them to work.
 Dr Dinosaur returns several times attempting to erase "mammalian" history and seek revenge on Robo, and is responsible for a massive explosion in the Hollow Earth which causes Atomic Robo's disappearance in volume eight, The Savage Sword of Dr Dinosaur.
+He returns in "The Vengeful Dead" to act as a quasi-ally against invading vampire forces, and works as a dubiously reliable employee of Robo's afterwards.

 Majestic 12 is a top secret government agency tasked with weaponizing so-called "Tesla-tech" uncovered by the FBI in the wake of Nikola Tesla's mysterious death.
 Founded by President Truman, under the advice of Secretary of Defense Forrestal in 1947, Majestic 12 becomes Task Force ULTRA after the events of Atomic Robo and the Savage Sword of Dr. Dinosaur.
+After the subsequent mishandling of a global Biomega crisis and their restrictive chokehold on the scientific world comes to light during volume ten, The Ring of Fire, ULTRA is quietly reorganized into ASTRA.
+All three groups maintain a similar goal- maintain United States superiority and safety from all potential opponents through their own paramilitary forces and high levels of technology.

 Baron Heinrich Von Helsingard, one of Robo's major enemies, is a Nazi scientist who has attempted to gain immortality, along with godlike power and world domination.
 His experiments have reduced him to a series of cloned brains preserved in jars and implanted into various robotic exoskeletons, with a new brain becoming 'activated' whenever its predecessor is destroyed.
-He has been described by Robo as someone who "attacks Tesladyne regularly."
+He has been described by Robo as someone who "attacks Tesladyne regularly".

-Otto Skorzeny is the main antagonist of the second volume.
-He leads the "Laufpanzers" (walking German tanks) into battle.